 Then have the rest of your starchy carbs during a four hour feeding window at night.

-I’ve created an entire ebook on the ultimate muscle building diet for you to download now.
+I’ve created an entire ebook on the ultimate muscle building diet.